MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Start-Process.md

 only be used when you need to control how the command is executed.

 `Start-Process` is useful for running GUI programs on non-Windows platforms.
-For example, run `Start-Proces gedit` to launch the graphical text editor common the GNOME Desktop environments.
+For example, run `Start-Process gedit` to launch the graphical text editor common the GNOME Desktop environments.

 By default, `Start-Process` launches a process _asynchronously_.
 Control is instantly returned to PowerShell even if the new process is still running.